matrix-org/matrix-spec-proposals/proposals/4207-media-identifier-policy.md

 # MSC4207: Media identifier moderation policy

-Moderation policies are used to refer to entities that need to be takendown.
+Moderation policies are used to refer to entities that need to be taken down.

 No such policy exists for media because of a number of safety, security, and legal reasons.

-A moderation policy that targets media is highly desired, because there is no current means to share knowledge about abusive content other than through backchannels.
+A moderation policy that targets media is highly desired, because there is no current means to share knowledge about abusive content other than through back-channels.

-This is because we must not inadvertantly propagate the media by referring to it directly.
+This is because we must not inadvertently propagate the media by referring to it directly.

 ## Proposal